VirtoCommerce/vc-shell/README.md

 $ yarn build-framework:api-client
 $ yarn build-apps:vendor-portal

-# generate all api clients
+# generate all api clients (require .NET Core 6 on Mac OS or Linux)
 yarn generate-api-client

 # or one by one